dfrance2010/dfrance2010.github.io/README.md

 **Building collaborative environments:**<br>

 + Increasing the responsiveness of the database to the data filtering options makes it easier for Grazioso Salvare employees to do their work.
-+ Focused on improving comments within animalshelter.py and CS499_milestone3_dashboard.ipynb in order to allow anyone to jump in and understand the code.<br>
++ Focused on improving comments within animalshelter.py and grazioso_salvare_dashboard.ipynb in order to allow anyone to jump in and understand the code.<br>

 **Professional communication:**<br>